DeanAlkene/CS489-ReinforcementLearning/A1/Report/Report.md

 ### 4.1 Implementation

 Thought not required, I implemented value iteration method to improve the policy.
-Value iteration is a method which update policy every iteration instead  of update policy after evaluation.
-The algorithm takes the advantage of the Bellman optimality equation directly.
+Value iteration is a method which updates policy every iteration instead  of updating policy after evaluation.
+The algorithm takes advantage of the Bellman optimality equation directly.
 $$
 v_{k+1}(s)= \max_{a\in\mathcal{A}}(\mathcal{R}_s^a+\gamma\sum_{s'\in\mathcal{S}}\mathcal{P}_{ss'}^{a}v_k(s'))
 $$
-And the implementation
+The implementation:

 ```python
 def valueIteration(self):